Assignment Help

 Enable the crash-save option

-Also check “Keep the last AutoRecovered version if I close without saving.”
-This ensures that even if you accidentally click “Don’t Save” when closing, Word keeps a backup copy you can retrieve.
+Check “Keep the last AutoRecovered version if I close without saving.”
+This preserves a backup even if you accidentally click “Don’t Save.”

 5